-The Type 3253 is a three-way valve which can be used either as a mixing or diverting valve.
-The design of the mixing and diverting valves in sizes DN 15 to 25 is identical.
-The Type 3253 Valve is preferably combined with a SAMSON Type 3271 or Type 3277 Pneumatic Actuator (see Fig. 3-1).
+The Type 3254 Valve is a single-seated globe valve.
+This valve is preferably combined with a SAMSON Type 3271 or Type 3277 Pneumatic Actuator (see Fig. 3-1).
 It can also be combined with other actuators.

-The two seats (4), plug (5) and plug stem (36) are installed in the body (1).
-The plug stem is connected to the actuator stem (A7) by the stem connector clamps (A26/27) and is sealed by a V-ring packing (15).
-Alternatively, an adjustable high-temperature packing can be used.

-The springs in the pneumatic actuator are located either above or below the diaphragm depending on the selected fail-safe action (see section 3.1).
+The seat (4) and plug with plug stem (5) are installed in the body (1).
+An additional plug stem guide exists in the bottom body flange (100), which prevents the plug stem from oscillating.
+The plug stem is connected to the actuator stem (A7) by the stem connector clamps (A26/27) and is sealed by a springloaded V-ring packing (15).
+The springs in the pneumatic actuator are located either above or below the diaphragm (A4) depending on the selected fail-safe action.
 A change in the signal pressure acting on the diaphragm causes the plug to move.
 The actuator size is determined by the diaphragm area.

 The medium flows through the valve in the direction indicated by the arrow.
 A rise in signal pressure causes the force acting on the diaphragm in the actuator to increase.
 The springs are compressed.
 Depending on the selected direction of action, the actuator stem retracts or extends.
-As a result, the plug position in the seats changes and determines the flow rate through the valve.
+As a result, the plug position in the seat changes and determines the flow rate through the valve.